When designing we like to consider:

 I’ve been thinking lately about meaningful work, since seeing the Economics of Happiness, I’m quite happy doing the repetitive operations involved in the drying rack as it’s our product and we have a direct relationship with the people who buy them – it’s very satisfying.
 If I where on a wage and disassociated from that relationship – just clocking-on and doing the hours, I’d find the work pretty boring.
 It makes me think of local economies, cottage industries, and real relationships in production and consumption.
 We hope usethings will be a vehicle for meaningful work as we grow older and that we can maintain some value to the community – not being shunted out by retirement.

 usethings also offer a design service, to assist others meet their needs with relevant objects rather than choose from the available compromises.
-Make an appointment to meet at our store and we’ll take you through a design process reconciling your needs and budget with materials and processes to arrive at a useful thing.
+Make an appointment to meet at our store and we’ll take you through a design process reconciling your needs and budget with materials and processes to arrive at your very own useful thing.